Heisenberg-limited quantum phase estimation of multiple eigenvalues with few control qubits: Introduction

 For quantum computers to overcome the $50^+$ year head start in research and development enjoyed by their classical competition, quantum algorithms must eke out every inch of quantum speedup over their classical counterparts.
 Quantum phase estimation (QPE) of a unitary operator $U$, --a BQP-complete problem~\cite{Wocjan06Several}--, plays a central or support role in many promising quantum applications~\cite{Shor95Polynomial,Harrow09Quantum,Whitfield10Simulation}.

 However, not all flavours of quantum phase estimation are equally powerful.
-To perform QPE with accuracy (root-mean-square) error $\delta$, initial implementations of quantum phase estimation~\cite{Nielsen00Quantum} used a $O(\log(\delta^{-1}))$-qubit control register, and required computation time scaling as $T=O(\delta^{-2})$, known as the Sampling Noise Limit.
+To perform QPE with accuracy (root-mean-square) error $\delta$, initial implementations of quantum phase estimation~\cite{Nielsen00Quantum, cleve+} used a $O(\log(\delta^{-1}))$-qubit control register, and required computation time scaling as $T=O(\delta^{-2})$, known as the Sampling Noise Limit, when contributions from outlying (unlikely) data are taken into account~\cite{Higgins09Demonstrating}.
+Much work has been undertaken over the succeeding years to improve QPE estimation rates to the theoretically optimal Heisenberg limit $T=O(\delta^{-1})$~\cite{giovannetti2006quantum, vandam2007optimal,berry2009perform} and reduce the control overhead.

-In fact, this `textbook' QPE \cite{Nielsen00Quantum, cleve+} estimates the first $n$ bits of the binary expansion of the phase with quantum cost $T=O(2^n)$, with high probability and thus one might naively think that $T=O(1/\delta)$, i.e. Heisenberg-limited, due to the error induced by missing out on the remaining bits of the phase.
-However, for textbook QPE, as noted in \cite{Higgins09Demonstrating}, one gets sampling noise limit scaling, $T=O(\delta^{-2})$, if we do the proper analysis for the mean-square-error $\delta^2$ which includes contributions from outlying (unlikely) data.

-Separate from this, the requirement to perform applications of $U$ conditional on a large entangled control register is technically challenging and has strong coherence requirements.
+The requirement to perform applications of $U$ conditional on a large entangled control register is technically challenging and has strong coherence requirements.
 It has been known for a long time \cite{griffiths} that the control register in QPE can be replaced by a single qubit using classical feedback and re-preparation of the control qubit, also known as iterative QPE~\cite{Kitaev95Quantum}.
 For estimating the phase of a single eigenstate, --assuming the preparation of this eigenstate--, the sampling noise limit can thus simply be achieved using a single control qubit.
 In \cite{Higgins09Demonstrating} iterative-QPE was extended to achieve the Heisenberg limit $T=O(\delta^{-1})$.
 This Heisenberg limit can be shown, via Cramer-Rao bounds~\cite{Higgins09Demonstrating}, to be a lower bound on the cost of phase estimation, assuming one cannot fast-forward the unitary $U$ \cite{Berry07Efficient}.
 This type of estimation have additionally demonstrated a relative robustness to error~\cite{Kimmel15Robust,Wiebe16Efficient}, which is of interest to NISQ applications.
 Other analyses of QPE use maximum-likelihood~\cite{Svore13Faster}, or Bayesian~\cite{Wiebe16Efficient,Berg20Efficient} inference.